opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         load them as Web Audio Modules into a web-based guitar processing app."}'
       active: "true"
+    - fields: '{"bio":"Co-founder BeerJS Zhytomyr \\\nCo-organizer frontend://zt
+        \\\n10+ years in dev \\\n5+ year in leading \\\nFootball referee :)","city":"Zhytomyr","name":"Roman
+        Savitskyi","socialLinks":[{"src":"","icon":"icon-facebook-square"}],"country":"Ukraine","title":"Frontend
+        Competence Center
+        Lead","id":"roman_savitskyi","image":"/uploads/roman-savitskyi.jpg","company":"Infopulse"}'
+      image: /uploads/roman-savitskyi.jpg
+      talk: '{"id":"talk_008","title":"Webcomponents & lit-element in
+        production","description":"Back in 2016, the world heard about web components, but the stupid layout-based team decided to try everything in a product that would help reduce the layout.
+Everyone knows about the troubles of the web components, but not many know how to survive and move to production.
+Using lit-element & lit-html and solving urgent problems is the real purpose of my speech.
+Happy end I promise."}'
+      active: "true"
     - active: "true"
       fields: "{\"bio\":\"Co-organizer of VinnytsiaJS conference.
 Lecturer at Vinnitsa IT Academy.
 I have experience in developing fast, scalable, highly